alvarogarcia7/blog_source/content/blog/draft_how-manage-learning-backlog.md

 I usually try to work on things that are at or close to the top.

 There is some opportunistic learning: two birds with one stone --useful for something at work and something outside of work--.
 This is common while making analogies: you learn about something in one field, then try to apply that same pattern or behaviour in another field.
-Another source of this opportunistic learning is finding a very promising article mentioned by a teammate at the office: you can read the article, then discuss the contents at lunchtime or within a watercooler conversation.
+Another source of this opportunistic learning is finding a very promising article mentioned by a teammate at the office: you can read the article, then discuss the contents at lunchtime or within a water-cooler conversation.
 Helps seeing the point of view of your teammates, compare it with yours, and learn.
 Also, you understand what they got from the article, and share what you learned as well.

 Example: I have in my list something about devops.
 At the office, I need to learn an article about devops as well, so why not go a bit further on my work-time learning, also covering topics that are useful for my backlog?
 I'm adding value to my profile as professional, investing my client's money wisely into something that benefits them.